-Applications to the Award are now open with a deadline noon 28th November 2013.
+Applications to the Award are now open, with a deadline of noon 20 March 2014.

 Sound and Music has re-launched the Francis Chagrin Awards.
 Composers will now be able to apply for support to help meet costs associated with creating new work.

 "Sound and Music is committed to supporting the extraordinary range of practices that make up new music in the UK, and this new award aims to provide regular support towards the costs associated with the making of work.
 Whatever style you are working in, whatever background you are from, if you are struggling with the costs of composing a new work, I would urge you to consider an application.”